Ohio Homestead Laws

-State homestead laws allows property owners to register a small parcel of their domicile as a "homestead," and thus off-limits to creditors in the event of a bankruptcy.
+State homestead laws allows property owners to register a small parcel of their domicile as a "homestead" and thus off limits to creditors in the event of a bankruptcy.
 These statutory protections can ease some of the pressure on homeowners who find themselves in dire economic situations.
 These laws are intended to prevent homelessness in certain situations.
-Ohio homestead laws allow up to $5,000 worth of a person's property to be declared a homestead is based on acreage, value of equity, or both.
+Ohio homestead laws allow up to $25,000 worth of a person's property to be declared a homestead is based on acreage, value of equity, or both.
 Federal law also provides homestead protections.